Function values are enough for $L_2$-approximation: Part II: The limiting case

 \subsection{Acknowledgement}

-We thank Erich Novak for very helpful discussions and for providing us with Example~\ref{counterexample}.
-Moreover, we thank Aicke Hinrichs for useful comments on a first version of this manuscript.
-D.\,Krieg is supported by the Austrian Science Fund (FWF) Project F5513-N26, which is a part of the Special Research Program \emph{Quasi-Monte Carlo Methods:~Theory and Applications}.
+We thank Aicke Hinrichs, Erich Novak, Winfried Sickel, Vladimir Temlyakov and Tino Ullrich for various helpful comments.
+In particular, we thank Erich Novak for providing us with Example~\ref{counterexample}, and Tino Ullrich for pointing out the present (more elegant) formulation of the upper bound in Theorem~\ref{thm:main} and for coming up with the example of Korobov classes.
+David Krieg is supported by the Austrian Science Fund (FWF) Project F5513-N26, which is a part of the Special Research Program \emph{Quasi-Monte Carlo Methods:~Theory and Applications}.